Nature conservation

 Description

-A ground orchid belonging to the Doubletail, or Donkey Orchid genus, Willawarrin Doubletail is a small herb with two leaves to 30 cm long at the base of the plant.
-In spring the plant produces a 35 cm flowering stem with up to seven widely spaced flowers.
-The pale, mustard yellow and brown flowers are very small, about 15 mm across.
-They have the typical yellow ‘donkey ear’ sepals bent back at the top, and narrow, darker sepals below the flower, forming the ‘doubletail’.
+Willawarrin Doubletail is a ground orchid with two leaves to 30 cm long at the base of the plant.
+In September\October the the pale yellow flowers with dark markings appear for a week or two.
+The flowers have ‘donkey ear’ sepals bent back at the top, and narrow, darker sepals below the flower.
 An upper sepal projects over the flower like a veranda and has two brown blotches, while the lower tongue-like petal has a ridged fold down its centre.

 Distribution